 PMP advertising allows publishers to reach out to advertisers of their choosing and invite them to bid on space.
-Being invited doesn’t mean that you are guaranteed ad space, as you have to determine your budget and bid on the ad inventory in an auction-style format.
+However, being invited doesn’t mean you are guaranteed ad space – you have to determine your budget and bid on the ad inventory in an auction-style format.

 What is a Preferred Deal?

 Preferred deals cut out the middleman and get negotiated by the advertiser (or their agency) and the publisher.
-After all, most publishers not only want advertising dollars, but they also want to fill those spaces with quality ads that are relevant to their users and will perform well.
+After all, most publishers not only want advertising dollars, they also want to fill those spaces with quality ads that are relevant to their users, and that they know will perform well.

-Conversely, advertisers want to make sure that their ads appear only on the sites that they want to represent their businesses.
+Conversely, advertisers want to make sure their ads appear only on the sites they want to represent their businesses.

 How does a PMP programmatic exchange work?

-The way that PMP function is through a format where a select group of pre-approved, invited advertisers bids on ad space.
+The way PMP advertising functions is through a format where a select group of pre-approved, invited advertisers bid on ad space.
 Before an advertiser can secure PMP deals, terms are established between the advertiser and publisher so that both parties are in agreement.